The history of Edinburgh Waverley station

 Nationalisation and Modernisation

-In the late 1970s a new signal box was built on the southern side of the goods yard making the existing signal boxes redundant.
-In the 1980s more improvements were made – a catering service building, crew operations office, British Transport Police office, several retail outlets and a new modern signalling centre were opened.
+In the late 1970s, a new signal box was built on the southern side of the goods yard, making the old signal boxes redundant.
+In the 1980s, more improvements were made, including a catering service building, crew operations office, British Transport Police office, several retail outlets, and a new modern signaling center.

 Privatisation